microsoft/windows-ai-studio-templates/datasets/new-dataset-using-llm/README.md

 **Step 4: Run the script**

-Run the script to generate the synthetic dataset:
+Run the script to create the synthetic dataset:

 ```sh
 python create_qa_dataset.py